twittercounter/development-method/README.md

 Stand-ups are short meetings to determine the status of the sprint, lift blocks and to coordinate efforts.

-These meetings happen __daily (except on monday) at 10 AM, Amsterdam time__, and will take place near the coffee-machine in the kitchen or at the coffee-bar, near the entrance of the office.
+These meetings happen __daily (except on monday) at 1:30 PM, Amsterdam time__, and will take place near the coffee-machine in the kitchen or at the coffee-bar, near the entrance of the office.
 They will take __no longer than 15 minutes__, and everything regarding solving specific issues or helping with a bug will take place separately and won't be part of the stand-up.

 Before every stand-up, all members of the Twitter Counter team need to update Pivotal Tracker.